 Try to start talking openly about dementia.
 Your family and friends may not know what's important to you, and how you can help each other, until you talk about it.
-You can also discuss the possible impact of the most likely symptoms.
-Appendix 1 on page 82 outlines the common effects of different types of dementia.
+You can also discuss the possible impact of any symptoms you may have.
+Appendix 1 on p.
+82 outlines the common effects of different types of dementia.